anooshiravan-G1/My-shop/README.md

 This command will apply the migrations to the Django application running in the web service.

-Once the services are up and running, you can access the application by opening a web browser and navigating to http://localhost:8080 (replace 8080 with the port number specified in the Docker Compose file if it's different).
+Once the services are up and running, you can access the application by opening a web browser and navigating to 127.0.0.1:8000.

 ## Frontend Template